 Key-values, like other targeting, help your advertisers and buyers reach their intended audience or demographic.
 They add value to your offerings when negotiating campaigns.

-Under the terms of your contract, you must not pass any information to Google that Google could use or recognize as personally identifiable information.
-Also, IP addresses cannot be used as a key-value input.
+Under the terms of your contract, you must not pass any information to Google that Google could use or recognize as personally identifiable information (PII).

 Predefine a key and its values or create a dynamic key-value.
 Dynamic key-values use a defined key but take dynamic values based on user attributes or behavior.
 If your requirements exceed 200 possible values per key and you don't want to define them in advance, use dynamic targeting.

-For example, create the predefined key age, and enter ranges as values (such as, "18-34" or "35-49").
-When you create the line item, select age as the key and "18-34" as the value.
+For example, create the predefined key "age", and enter ranges as values—such as, "18-32", "33-42", and so forth.
+When you add the line item, select "age" as the key and "18-32" as the value.
 The key-value remains hard-coded in the ad tag.

 For example, you can use dynamic key-values to target ads based on a user's search terms on your site.
 With dynamic targeting, you can have thousands of possible targeting values without defining each one ahead of time.

-pageID=123456to the page's ad tags and then target your line item to that key-value.
+pageID=123456 to the page's ad tags and then target your line item to that key-value.

 You might also use key-values to target ads to specific ad slot positions.
 If you sell your ad slots above the fold at a premium, create a pre-defined key called "position" with multiple values, such as "top", "right-box", and "bottom".
 Add the key and value combination to your ad tags (

 position=top) and target certain line items to that key-value so they don't appear below the fold.